Seconds pendulum: Defining the second

-The second pendulum clock built around 1673 by Christiaan Huygens, inventor of the pendulum clock.
+The seconds-pendulum clock built around 1673 by Christiaan Huygens, inventor of the pendulum clock.
 Drawing is from his treatise Horologium Oscillatorium, published 1673, Paris, and it records improvements to the mechanism that Huygens had illustrated in the 1658 publication of his invention, titled Horologium.
-It is a weight-driven clock (the weight chain is removed) with a verge escapement (K,L), with the 1 second pendulum (X) suspended on a cord (V).
+It is a weight-driven clock (the weight chain is removed) with a verge escapement (K, L), with the one-second pendulum (X) suspended on a cord (V).
 The large metal plate (T) in front of the pendulum cord is the first illustration of Huygens' 'cycloidal cheeks', an attempt to improve accuracy by forcing the pendulum to follow a cycloidal path, making its swing isochronous.
-Huygens claimed it achieved an accuracy of 10 seconds per day.
+Huygens claimed it achieved an accuracy of ten seconds per day.

 The pendulum clock was invented in 1656 by Dutch scientist and inventor Christiaan Huygens.
 Huygens was inspired by investigations of pendulums by Galileo Galilei beginning around 1602.
 Galileo discovered the key property that makes pendulums useful timekeepers: isochronism, which means that the period of swing of a pendulum is approximately the same for different sized swings.
 Galileo had the idea for a pendulum clock in 1637, which was partly constructed by his son in 1649, but neither lived to finish it.

 The introduction of the pendulum, the first harmonic oscillator used in timekeeping, increased the accuracy of clocks enormously, from about 15 minutes per day to 15 seconds per day leading to their rapid spread as existing 'verge and foliot' clocks were retrofitted with pendulums.

 These early clocks, due to their verge escapements, had wide pendulum swings of 80–100°.
 In his 1673 analysis of pendulums, Horologium Oscillatorium, Huygens showed that wide swings made the pendulum inaccurate, causing its period, and thus the rate of the clock, to vary with unavoidable variations in the driving force provided by the movement.

 He showed that wider swing of a pendulum following a cycloid motion instead of a simple circle would be more accurate.

 After developing some clocks to correct the motion with "cycloid cheeks", Huygens contracted the construction of clock designs to clockmaker Salomon Coster, who built the clocks accurate to one second per day.